operio-dev/operio-whitepaper/docs/02_market_problem.md

 ### Perfect Market Timing: The Convergence Event

 Multiple technological and market forces converge to create unprecedented opportunity for AGI-native ERP solutions.
-This isn't just about technology readiness—it's about market desperation meeting technological capability.
+This isn't just about technology readiness, it's about market desperation meeting technological capability.

 **Advanced Language Models**: For the first time in computing history, we have AI systems that can understand business context, evaluate trade-offs, and communicate insights in natural language.
 This eliminates the translation layer that has always existed between human thinking and software capabilities.